-Timothy Claman has served as our General Manager of Video, Post & Storage Solutions and Senior Vice President since October 2020.
-Prior to that, he served as our Chief Technology Officer and Vice President since May 2018 and, our Vice President, Platform and Solutions from February 2016 to May 2018.
+Timothy Claman has served as our General Manager of Video & Media Solutions and Senior Vice President since the merger of our Video, Post & Storage Solutions and Media Platform & Cloud Solutions businesses in May 2, 2022, and was General Manager of Video, Post & Storage Solutions since October 2020.
+Prior to that, he served as our Chief Technology Officer and Vice President from May 2018 to October 2020 and our Vice President, Platform and Solutions from February 2016 to May 2018.
 Before rejoining Avid in 2016, Mr. Claman was CTO at Snell Advanced Media and Quantel.
 Mr. Claman began his initial tenure at Avid as Senior Product Manager for Pro Tools, designing many of the features that led to the 2004 Academy Award for Pro Tools.
 Before working in post-production, Mr. Claman was a professional recording engineer and musician in Los Angeles.